PDC-support/hpc-intro-retired/_episodes/01-linux.md

 # changing group ownership (you must be a group member)
 chgrp group_name <file or directory>
 ```

+> ## Exercise: File permission
+>
+>  - Create a textfile with some random word in your Public folder.
+>  - Remove all access for *groups* and *others*, and ask a friend to read it.
+>  - Add read permission so that your friend can read the file.
+>
+{: .challenge}

 > ## Exercise: Folder and file permission
 >